johnswil/mantl/docs/faq.rst

 to an OpenStack cloud.
 The Terraform `OpenStack Provider
 <https://www.terraform.io/docs/providers/openstack/index.html>`_ would need to be
 updated since it does not support Magnum.
-If/when this is accomplished, adding Magnum support to Mantl should be straight forward.
+If/when this is accomplished, adding Magnum support to Mantl should be straightforward.

 Can I use Mantl with`Kubernetes <http://kubernetes.io/>`_?
 ----------------------------------------------------------------